BigAndSweet/dynamic_convolutional_neural_network/README.md

-# Dynamic Convolutional Neural Network (No correct checked by cxx)
+# Dynamic Convolutional Neural Network (Not correct checked by cxx)
 Pytorch implementation of Dynamic Convolutional Neural Network for Text Classification.

 ## Note